Amy W. Apon, Ph.D.

 Aishwarya is a Computer Science Masters student at Clemson University.
 Her research interests include Data analysis with a focus on Machine learning algorithms in HPC environment.

-Robert is a Ph.D. canidate in Clemson.
+Robert is a Ph.D. candidate in Clemson.
 His interests are on the systems side of High Performance Computing.
-Currently he is investigating network performance factors in containerized environments and reliable computer infrastructure.
+Currently he is investigating network performance factors in containerized environments and reliable computer infrastructure using error bounded lossy compression.